-12.6.10 Public Open Space
+13.5.11 Public Open Space

-This section should be read in conjunction with Chapter 8, Section 8.7 Parks and Public Open Space.
+This section should be read in conjunction with Chapter 8, Section 8.7 Parks and Public Open space.

-Public open space shall be provided at the rates specified in Table 12.22 below.
+Public open space shall be provided at the rates specified in Table 13.22 below.
 The occupancy rate used for the purposes of public open space calculations is 3.5 persons in the case of dwellings with three or more bedrooms and 1.5 persons in the case of dwellings with two or fewer bedrooms.

-Table 12.22: Minimum Public Open Space Standards
+Table 13.22: Minimum Public Open Space Standards

-Land Use Public Open Space Standards (Minimum) Overall Standard 2.4 Ha per 1,000 Population New Residential Development on Lands Zone RES-N Minimum 15% of site area New Residential Development on Lands in Other Zones including mixed use Minimum 10% of site area Institutional Lands / 'Windfall' Sites Minimum 20% of site area
+Land Use Public Open Space Standards (Minimum) Overall Standard 2.4 Ha per 1,000 Population New Residential Development on Lands Zone RES-N Minimum 15% of site area New Residential Development on Lands in Other Zones including mixed use Minimum 10% of site area